-Hot showers are like coffee; they’re great in the morning and especially welcome during cold, harsh weathers.
+Hot showers are like coffee; they’re great in the morning and especially welcome during cold, harsh weather.
 We probably don’t give it too much thought in general, but almost everything we do—from cooking to washing to laundering—requires a bit of warm water.
 The downside to this, unfortunately, is that your water heater goes through extreme wear and tear with this much usage.

 Don’t wait for it to break down completely before rushing to get a new one.
 Know when to swap out your water heater for a newer model by noticing these six signs:

 1. There are Unusual Noises from the Unit